hackbrightacademy/tech-interview-prep/practice-challenges/sum-to-zero/readme.md

 # Sum to Zero

 Write a function that takes in a list of numbers.
 Return `True` if any two nums in the list sum to 0.
 Otherwise, return `False`.
-For this problem, assume that there are no 0s in the list
+For this problem, assume that there are no 0s in the list.

 For example:
 ```